lalugue/VectorDrawable2Svg/README.md

 python VectorDrawable2Svg.py foo.xml
 ```

-A file named foo.svg will be created
+The script will then convert the .xml file and create a file named foo.svg

-## Improvements
+## Todos/Improvements

-This script supports only a litte amount of attributes.
+- Add more attributes

-Suggestions (or merge request) for improvement are welcome
+- Merge requests and forks are welcome